 God sees the beauty in us

 Inspired with an idea, David spontaneously picked some flowers from a nearby tree – a peach blossom!
-Passing them through the car window, he assured me that I was far more beautiful to God than those lovely flowers.
-He didn’t know that I had been admiring the beauty of those same blossoms in the park only an hour earlier.
+Presenting them to me at the car window, he assured me that I was far more beautiful to God than those lovely flowers.
+He didn’t know that I had been admiring the beauty of those same blossoms in the park half an hour earlier.
 By now I was convinced that all this was more than coincidence!
 My heart softened.
 I went into the church, listened to the message and then responded to the invitation to give my life to Jesus.
 The song ‘Amazing Grace’ never sounded so good as on that day!
 It was the best decision I have ever made.

 Abundant life in Jesus